 Many mothers-to-be find comfort and confidence in the idea that our bodies are built for birth.
-It's a mantra that has helped many through labor, but too often this idea is tossed around not to help mothers get through birth, but to discount its difficulty.
+It's an affirmation that has helped many through labor, but too often this idea is tossed around not to help mothers get through birth, but to discount its difficulty.

 Our bodies are incredibly powerful, but so is the myth surrounding their ability to recover after birth.
 Yes, birth is natural and normal, but it is also really, really hard on us.
 Society needs to acknowledge that so mothers can get the support and time they need to heal.

 A new study published in the journal Science Advances found pregnant people and extreme distance runners have something in common: Both groups push their bodies to the limit of human endurance and potential.
 It turns out energy expenditure among extreme athletes pushing their limits is only slightly higher than that of pregnant people.

 Simply put: Science proves it's no wonder you're tired mama, being pregnant takes so much energy.

 Science also suggests that giving birth is harder on a person's body than running a marathon, and while athletes are resting and getting treatment for their injuries, too many mothers are trying to walk theirs off.